 Participants must pay on their own for extra days and for single room accommodation as well as for extra meals, beverages, services and products!

-Free time: Guided visits to the towns of Sozopol and Nesebar (UNESCO World Heritage Site) will be organized for all field school participants and are covered by the admission fee.
-Leisure activities during the siesta time in and around Emona and Sozopol such as swimming, sunbathing, walking, etc. will be facilitated by organizers.
+Free time: Guided sightseeing tours of Sozopol and Nessebar (UNESCO World Heritage Site) will be organized for all field school participants and are covered by the admission fee.
+Leisure activities during the free time as swimming, sunbathing, walking, etc. will be facilitated by organizers.

 Extra trips and excursions: The BHFS participants could take advantage of their stay in the Balkans and take trips to some worth seeing historical sites and towns nearby.
 The BHFS encourages participants in the current project to visit after the field school:

-The BHFS can assist the participants who plan to organize their own trips with trip advices and recommendations, accommodation and tickets reservations, by providing historical information about the sites to be visited, arranging travel insurance and other tips.
+The BHFS can assist the participants who plan to organize their own trips with trip advice and recommendations, accommodation and tickets reservations, by providing historical information about the sites to be visited, arranging travel insurance and other tips.
 With our help these excursions could be cheap, easy, safe and pleasant.
-Look-up at other suggested travel ideas before/after the field school!
+Look-up at other suggested travel ideas and excursions before/after the field school!

 Insurance: The admission fee does not cover insurance.
 It is necessary to arrange your own insurance before your trip to Bulgaria.
 All EU citizens can use Bulgarian medical services, just like Bulgarian citizens, as long as they can provide evidence of their home-country health insurance with a card/certificate, etc.